anshul-2010/Fashionly.ai/README.md

 # 👗 Fashionly AI – Your Personal Fashion Chatbot

 Welcome to **Fashionly AI**, your AI-powered virtual fashion assistant.
-This chatbot helps users get style tips, outfit suggestions, and more — all through a sleek, interactive chat interface powered by Google Gemini Pro.
+This chatbot helps users get style tips, outfit suggestions, and more — all through a sleek, interactive chat interface powered by Google Gemini Pro.It was build as a part of 24 hours GenAI Hackathon.

 ![Fashionly AI Screenshot](![image](https://github.com/user-attachments/assets/cfda8cb2-5420-487d-bdf4-49ddc3d01bb0))